Spook's: Reception

 The Spook's series has been published in 30 countries, with sales exceeding 4.5 million copies.

-Critical reception of the series has been positive, with two of the books in the series making the ALSC's 2006 list of "Notable Videos/DVDs, Recordings, Software, and Subscription Services" and the YALSA's list of "Fabulous Films & Amazing Audiobooks for Young Adults" for 2009.
-The Spook's Apprentice was the winner of both the Sefton Book Award and the Hampshire Book Award, and was shortlisted for the Lancashire Book of the Year award.
+The series has received positive reviews.
+Two books in the series were included on the ALSC's 2006 list of "Notable Videos/DVDs, Recordings, Software, and Subscription Services" and the YALSA's 2009 list of "Fabulous Films & Amazing Audiobooks for Young Adults".
+The Spook's Apprentice won the Sefton Book Award and the Hampshire Book Award, and was shortlisted for the Lancashire Book of the Year award.